raimediatech/kingsbuilder/README.md

 2. Verify that your redirect URLs are properly configured in the Shopify Partner Dashboard
 3. Make sure CORS is properly configured for Shopify domains
 4. Check that your app is using the correct AppBridge version

+If pages aren't loading from Shopify:

+1. Check that your access token is being properly stored and retrieved
+2. Verify that your Shopify API version is correct (currently using 2023-10)
+3. Check the browser console and server logs for any API errors
+4. Make sure your app has the necessary scopes (write_content, read_content)

+If you can't save or update pages:

+1. Check that your API endpoints are correctly configured
+2. Verify that your MongoDB connection is working
+3. Check that your shop domain is being properly passed in the headers
+4. Make sure your access token has the necessary permissions

 ## Local Development